 - Choose words that are widely used as search queries by the internet users.

-With this helpful information, I am sure that you can use keywords correctly to achieve better Google ranking for your web pages.
-I have employed these practices and tips on my websites and blogs, and I can tell you that the results are just amazing.
-Remember, other SEO techniques, such as link building and social media, also contribute greatly to a good pagerank.
-So it is advisable to understand them.
+As you can see, it is not difficult to use keywords correctly to achieve better Google ranking for your website pages.
+I have employed these ways and tips in my websites and blogs and I can tell you that the results are just amazing.
+If you have not been using keywords correctly, I encourage you to make use of these ways and tips.